 The moment the brewed matcha touched my tongue, a flavourful explosion took place inside my mouth.
 Not bitter, not sweet, not similar to anything I had tasted before, a feast for my taste buds.
 Even though in chado each guest can only get tea once, I asked her for a second round since that was not a formal ceremony.
 Such an impolite thing to do but such a beautiful aroma, colour and taste!
 Instantly, it became one of my most favourite flavours from Japan.
 Just in a split second, my taste buds and my wallet were ruined forever.
 Marika was so pleased with my reaction upon tasting matcha that she left all her remaining matcha stash to me when she returned back to Japan.
 Several cans of delicious matcha, all for me to enjoy.
 I was delighted!

-First time I traveled to Japan was in 2008.
+First time I travelled to Japan was in 2008.
 I went with some of my best friends to attend a Japanese friend's wedding.
 We got served Japanese green tea (ryokucha 緑茶) during our flight to Japan, it was really good.
-Thinking about now that I have more knowledge on Japanese teas, it was probably konacha (粉茶).
+Thinking about now that I have more knowledge of Japanese teas, it was probably konacha (粉茶).
 It still tasted wonderful.
-And we got a full bag of the tea from the flight attendant upon arriving to our destination.
+And we got a full bag of the tea from the flight attendant upon arriving at our destination.

 As soon as we arrived at Shizuoka, we got the largest and most delicious matcha ice cream I had ever seen.
-The girl at the ice cream parlour was so amused seeing our over excitement trying matcha ice cream in Japan for the first time, that she added an extra scoop for free.
+The girl at the ice cream parlour was so amused seeing our over-excitement trying matcha ice cream in Japan for the first time, that she added an extra scoop for free.
 It was delightful!
-We drank plenty of tea during our trip and also tried everything matcha, from yogurt, to cream, to pastries.
+We drank plenty of tea during our trip and also tried everything matcha, from yoghurt to cream, to pastries.
 Everything you could possibly imagine and much more.